Larry Herndon

 Larry Darnell Herndon (born November 3, 1953), sometimes referred to by the nickname "Hondo", is an American former baseball outfielder and hitting coach.
 He played in Major League Baseball in 1974 and from 1976 to 1988.

 Born in Mississippi and raised in Memphis, Tennessee, Herndon was drafted by the St. Louis Cardinals in 1971.
 He played for four years principally in the Cardinals' minor-league system.
 Herndon was traded to the San Francisco Giants in 1975.
-In six years with the Giants, he won the National League Rookie of the Year award in 1976 and the Willie Mac Award in 1981.
+In six years with the Giants, he won the Sporting News National League Rookie of the Year award in 1976 and the Willie Mac Award in 1981.

 Herndon next played for the Detroit Tigers as a left fielder from 1982 to 1988.
 He was a member of the 1984 Detroit Tigers team that won the American League pennant and defeated the San Diego Padres in the 1984 World Series.

 After his playing career ended, Herndon was the Tigers' hitting coach from 1992 to 1998.
 He was later a coach for the Lakeland Flying Tigers.